Some of you may be thinking to yourself, “Does it really even exist anymore?”

-As fellow contributor, Bethany, wrote about recently, The Birthday Party Project is a great way to give older children – those who actually initiate the desire to donate their party, birthday money and/or birthday gifts to those in need – a way to give back.
+As we’ve mentioned on Dallas Moms many times, The Birthday Party Project is a great way to give older children — those who actually initiate the desire to donate their party, birthday money, and/or birthday gifts to those in need — a way to give back.

 From the point-of-view of the host and/or the guest, what are your thoughts on birthday party etiquette?